"...masterly performances by a very fine organist, and I doubt that the Gloucester Cathedral organ has ever been shown off to such advantage."

 Before coming to Gloucester, Jonathan was Organ Scholar of Winchester Cathedral (under Andrew Lumsden).
 At Winchester, Jonathan played for the funeral of the composer Sir John Tavener.
 Previously, Jonathan was Organ Scholar of Southwark Cathedral (under Peter Wright), serving as Acting Sub-Organist & Director of the Girls’ Choir in his final term, a term which included prestigious services for the 2012 London Olympics and HM The Queen's Diamond Jubilee.

-Through his work in the Three Choirs Festival, he has played with the Philharmonia Orchestra and worked with guest conductors such as Simon Halsey and Edward Gardner.
+Through his work in the Three Choirs Festival, he has played with the Philharmonia Orchestra and worked with guest conductors such as Simon Halsey, Martyn Brabbins, Sir Andrew Davis and Edward Gardner.
 Recently, he has played in performances of Bach’s St. John Passion, Elgar’s The Apostles, Duruflé's Requiem and Bernstein's Chichester Psalms at Gloucester Cathedral, and often plays with the BBC National Chorus and Orchestra of Wales at the Wales Millenium Centre and St. David’s Hall, Cardiff.
 He often broadcasts live as a performer on both BBC Radio 3 and 4 and BBC Radio Gloucestershire.
-Jonathan is also Area Chair of the Royal School of Church Music Gloucester Area, and is Visiting Organ Teacher at Westonbirt School.
+Jonathan is also Area Chair of the Royal School of Church Music Gloucester Area.